Strategic Session 2

 Technical Session 2

-Developing the Recovery Strategy: The Next Step
+Business Impact Analysis to Recovery Strategy: The Next Step

 Barney Pelant, Barney F. Pelant & Assc.
 LLC